Novak Djokovic loses to Holger Rune, again, this time at Italian Open

 Rune’s semifinal opponent will be either Casper Ruud or Francisco Cerundolo, who were scheduled to play later.

+In the women’s tournament, Jelena Ostapenko beat Paula Badosa 6-2, 4-6, 6-3 to reach her first semifinal on clay since winning the 2017 French Open.
+Ostapenko was then going back out on court to play in the doubles quarterfinals with partner Lyudmyla Kichenok.

-In the women’s quarterfinals, two-time defending champion Iga Swiatek was up against Wimbledon champion Elena Rybakina and 2017 French Open champion Jelena Ostapenko was facing Paula Badosa.
+In another quarterfinal, two-time defending champion Iga Swiatek was up against Wimbledon champion Elena Rybakina.

 Rune, who is known for his fiery behavior, got into a heated exchange with the chair umpire about a disputed call during the second set.
 When the umpire refused to change the call despite Rune saying that the mark on the clay showed that Djokovic's shot was out, he lost his cool.